Skip to main content

 Provide account-type-specific documents:

-• For individual accounts: obtain Letters Testamentary, Letters of Administration, or a notarized Small Estate Affidavit
+• For individual accounts with no POD beneficiary: Letters Testamentary, Letters of Administration, or a notarized state-specific Small Estate Affidavit

-• For trust accounts: provide a notarized Certificate/Declaration of Trust identifying the current trustee
+• For revocable living trust accounts: a notarized state-specific Certificate/Declaration of Trust identifying the current trustee

 3